comicfans/clientbloggenerator/README.md

        |   |__511.json
        |__ 2   --> spare folder
 </pre>
-    if pages >= 256*256, it will create 3 levels folder structure (no more than 256 files in one folder , no more than 256 folder under parent folder)
+if pages >= 256*256, it will create 3 levels folder structure (less equal than 256 files in one folder , less equal than 256 folder under parent folder)
   - sorted (optional): how record in post_map ordered ,  can be "alpha" only (order by string),  if no such member, means unordered
   - order (optional): if 'sorted' provided , order describe "desc" or "asc" , if no such member, default to "asc"
-      - range (optional): required when 'sorted' provided . it's a array of 'pages'+1 elements, first element is the first record of page0 file, following 'pages' elements is the last key of every paged file records. this field is provided for fast lookup into sub-json. for example you have 3 pages ordered post_map which have range ["000","100","200","300"] which means your 3 pages range is 000~100, 101~200, 201~300 and want to load post of hash="132" , you can binary search in range array to find which page this post_map exactly in , and load that json directly, without iterate all sub pages
+  - range (optional): required when 'sorted' provided . it's a array of 'pages'+1 elements, first element is the first record of page0 file, following 'pages' elements is the last key of every paged file records. this field is provided for fast lookup into sub-json. for example you have 3 pages ordered post_map which have range ["000","100","200","300"] which means your 3 pages range is 000 ~ 100, 101 ~ 200, 201 ~ 300 and want to load post of hash="132" , you can binary search in range array to find which page this post_map exactly in , and load that json directly, without iterate all sub pages
   example:
 ```json